Don't forget about books and other supplies.

 Other meal plan options

-Residence Hall 22 Plus Plan—This is an optional plan for students in the residence hall who are 22 or older and provides a 20% discount off retail prices.
+Residence Hall Senior/22 Plus Plan—This is an optional plan for students in the residence hall who have senior standing or are 22 or older and provides a 20% discount off retail prices.
 Students can use put down $250 or more towards meal purchases and the first $250 will not be refunded if it goes unused (the $500 service fee is waved).

 At Union, you get a lot of little perks you might not find at every other school.